Skip to main content

 How can I help?

-Install a nest box outside your house or, even better, integrate a nest site in to the design of your house.
+Install a nest box outside your house or, even better, integrate a nest site into the design of your house.
 Swifts will nest in roof cavities if they have access.
 If you’re lucky enough to have them nesting already at your home, avoid any building work that would block access to or interfere with their nests.

 Page last updated: